 For more information about the New Ulm Oktoberfest visit:

-Voted one of the Top 100 Events in North America by the American Bus Association for 2011, the Big Island Rendezvous and Festival has been a popular attraction for more than 26 years.
+Voted one of the Top 100 Events in North America by the American Bus Association for 2011, the Big Island Rendezvous and Festival has been a popular attraction for 28 years.
 It showcases the fur trade period in the Voyageur encampment along with early American crafts such as woodworking, blacksmiths, candle making and a host of activities of the time from the making of period wares to the tastes of authentic cuisine of those days.